clemeleon/mas-drop/README.md

 * I used class component as I love OOP and separation of concern, I want everything to be separate.
 * I want to write code that doesn't take long to make changes or add new features too.

-### More information
-* Because of time and this is just a test project, I didn't implement everything, But I could add more feature if needed or requested.
-Thanks for giving me the opportunity, and the chance to take part.